executors/executors/explanatory.md

 **Executor identity.** All executors are required to be `EqualityComparable` in order for clients to reason about their identity.
 If two executors are equivalent, then they may be used interchangably to produce the same side effects.
-For example, because `inline_executor::sync_execute` simply invokes its function inline, all instances of `inline_executor` produce the same side effects and are therefore equivalent.
+For example, because `inline_executor::execute` simply invokes its function inline, all instances of `inline_executor` produce the same side effects and are therefore equivalent.